The GSCCR Club Permit Scheme

 The following steps must be strictly followed.

-1. Once you have become a financial member of The Gippsland Sporting and Classic Car Register and checked with a CPS Officer that your vehicle is deemed eligible to be registered on the CPS Scheme under our Club’s criteria, had four attendances verified on you Pre-approval Form, (the requirement for attending 4 Club Events has currently been waived due to Covid lockdowns), you are then eligible to apply for a CPS Registration.
+1. Once you have become a financial member of The Gippsland Sporting and Classic Car Register and checked with a CPS Officer that your vehicle is deemed eligible to be registered on the CPS Scheme under our Club’s criteria, had four attendances verified on you Pre-approval Form, you are then eligible to apply for a CPS Registration.

 Under no circumstances will a CPS Applications be approved when submitted together with a Membership application.